 Full Moon Zen by Kenneth Craft, HuffPost (April 28, 2016/April 29, 2017)

 Full Moon For October 2017, The Old Farmer’s Almanac

 Lunar effect, Full moon, Harvest Festival, Mid-Autumn Festival, Tsukimi (Wikipedia)

-A Moon Lover’s Guide for the best full moon viewing on Earth
+Check out this On2In2™ Moon Lover’s Guide to the best full moon viewing on Earth

 We’re the social type as well as lovers of ice cream mooncakes.
 Please register via the ENGAGE page to join the conversation, share your inspiration, ideas and creation, and network with On2In2™ playmakers.